Caillou: Caillou

-Caillou (meaning pebble or stone in French), nicknamed by himself The Prince of Imagination, is the title character of the show.
-Caillou was first voiced by Bryn McAuley from 1997 to 2000, then Jaclyn Linetsky in 2000 until 2003, and then, due to Linetsky's death, Annie Bovaird from 2003 to 2010.
+Caillou (voiced first by Bryn McAuley from 1997 to 2000, then Jaclyn Linetsky from 2000 until her death in 2003, and then Annie Bovaird from 2003 to 2010) meaning pebble or stone in French (nicknamed by himself The Prince of Imagination), is the title character of the show.
 Caillou was first shown in the episode "Caillou Makes Cookies", which aired in 1997.

 Caillou is an imaginative four-year-old boy with a love for forms of transportive machinery such as rocket ships and airplanes.
 A dreamer, Caillou is inclined to frequent dream sequences in some episodes, visualizing his daydreams and wishes, and many episodes describe his normal daily experiences with his parents, friends, and neighbours.
 Caillou particularly loves his stuffed dinosaur, Rexy, and teddy bear, Teddy, along with his pet cat Gilbert, all of whom are depicted as puppets in segments featured in the earlier episodes.
+He is Boris and Doris' son as well as Rosie's older brother.